DataDog/dd-sdk-android/docs/integrated_libraries_android.md

 ### Jetpack Compose

-If you use Jetpack Compose to load images in your application, take a look at Datadog's [dedicated Jetpack Compose library][7].
+If you use Jetpack Compose in your application, take a look at Datadog's [dedicated Jetpack Compose library][7].

 ### Picasso